View the full Flash Index archive here.

 The tax data must be adjusted for changes in tax rates or changes in rules about the bases of the taxes.
 An increase in tax receipts resulting from higher tax rates would not reflect true growth in the economy and would have to be appropriately adjusted.
 Special issues also sometimes arise.
 For example, in 2000, Commonwealth Edison sold a coal-fired power plant and paid an estimated $200 million to the state in capital gains taxes in March of that year.
 This extraordinary payment did not reflect an increase in business profits from ongoing activities and thus had to be neutralized for purposes of the Flash Index.

-While the Flash Index has only been in existence for about 10 years, the index has been constructed with historic data using the same methodology going back to July 1981.
+While the Flash Index has only been in existence since 1995, the index has been constructed with historic data using the same methodology going back to July 1981.
 The accompanying graph shows the performance of the index since its inception.
 Note that the severity of twin recessions in the early 1980s was greater than either of the more recent recessions in 1990 and 2001.
 The Flash Index can claim an unusual accomplishment.
 It dipped below 100 in March 2001, well before the events of 9/11 of that year.
 This was precisely the time that the National Bureau of Economic Research’s Business Cycle Dating Committee (the organization that officially chronicles the business cycle) determined that the 2001 recession began.
 However, the committee did not make this determination until November 2001, 8 months into the recession.

 The Flash Index is valuable for a number of uses, but its findings must be reevaluated when more comprehensive data become available months and sometimes years after the index is released.
 The Flash Index also does not provide regional information about the state of Illinois.
 For example, growth cannot be attributed to a particular area such as the Chicago region since the data are not broken down by location.
 Region-specific data become available much later.